corazawaf/coraza/internal/memoize/README.md

 Memoize allows to cache certain expensive function calls and cache the result.
-The main advantage in Coraza is to memoize the regexes when the connects spins up more than one WAF in the same process and hence same regexes are being compiled over and over.
+The main advantage in Coraza is to memoize the regexes and aho-corasick dictionaries when the connects spins up more than one WAF in the same process and hence same regexes are being compiled over and over.

-Currently it is opt-in under the `memoize_builders` build tag as under a misuse it could lead to a memory leak as currently the cache is global.
+Currently it is opt-in under the `memoize_builders` build tag as under a misuse (e.g. using after build time) it could lead to a memory leak as currently the cache is global.